-Impairment loss of financial assets was approximately US\$0.5 million for year ended 31 December 2022.
-There was an approximate US\$0.6 million increase in impairment loss on financial assets due to approximately US\$0.3 million specific doubtful debt provision made for trade receivables and US\$0.2 million impairment loss on financial assets at amortised costs for the year ended 31 December 2022.
-There was an approximately US\$0.2 million reversal in impairment loss of trade receivables for estimated credit loss provision for the year ended 31 December 2021.
+Impairment loss of financial assets was approximately US\$0.2 million for year ended 31 December 2023.
+There was an approximate US\$0.1 million decrease in impairment loss on financial assets mainly due to lower specific doubtful debt provision made for trade receivables.
+There was an approximate US\$0.2 million decrease for impairment loss on financial asset at amortised costs for the year ended 31 December 2023.